-A couple months ago, my husband and I went to the theater to watch “The Giver.”
+A couple of months ago, my husband and I went to the theater to watch “The Giver.”
 I had heard that it had a pro-life message, so I was pretty excited to see it.

 It was an intense movie.
 Well, it was for me, anyway.

 It is a society where only the “best” people are kept.
 Those who are unable to contribute are sent to “elsewhere.”
 Those who are elderly are sent to “elsewhere.”
 And yes, babies who do not pass specific infant evaluations are also sent to “elsewhere.”

-  The whole plot is too complicated to type out in this article, but basically a young man is given the power to see emotion.
+The whole plot is too complicated to explaintype out in this article, but basically a young man is given the power to see emotion.
 He is able to love.
-And he is able to see the truth about sending people to “elsewhere.”
+HAnd he is also able to see the truth about sending people to “elsewhere.”
 He realizes that they are killing people.
-One of the best lines in the movie is when this young man says, “They haven't eliminated murder. ...
-They just call it by a different name."
+One of the best lines in the movie is when this young man says, “They haven't eliminated murder. .., .
+Tthey just call it by a different name."
 Hmm.
 Similar toKind of like our society and abortion.

 Anyway, this young man realizes that his father is one of the people killing these babies.
 In the scene of this realization, he is furious.
 He is shouting things like, “How can he do this?
 He is killing them!”
 An older man looks at him and says, “He doesn’t see it.
 He doesn’t see what he is doing.”

 That scene shook me to my core.
 Five years ago, that was me.
 I was killing babies.
 And I also didn’t see it.
 I watched the rest of the movie, but couldn’t get those words out of my head.
 I didn’t see it.

 There are a few fairlypretty common questions that you receiveget when you leave the abortion industry.
 How did you not see that it was a baby?
 How did you not realize that you were killing babies?
 How did you see these babies in the POC lab and not leave?
 (The POC lab is where the fetal body parts are put back together after an abortion).
 How did you have a baby and not see the problem in what you were doing?